 Just how many men manscape?

-A rough estimation is somewhere between 50 to 70% of do at least some manscaping.
-This is based on the findings of more than a few polls, surveys and and studies done on the subject.
+A rough estimation is somewhere between 50 to 70% of doing at least some manscaping.
+This is based on the findings of more than a few polls, surveys, and studies done on the subject.
 In general, the younger the men, the more often they are likely to manscape.
 The older, the less likely they are to groom their pubic region.